 Contracts for hiring casual workers need not be in writing.
 A casual worker must be paid a compensation that is equal to that of a permanent employee for the same work, provided same medical facilities, same overtime pay and, and also additional payment for coming to work in harsh weather conditions, if applicable.

-The status of a temporary worker who has completed a continuous 6 or more months of employment with one employer is treated as a permanent employee.
+A temporary worker who has completed a continuous 6 or more months of employment with one employer is treated as a permanent employee.

 Usually, the maximum daily work schedule comprises 8 hours per day and 40 per week.
 Employers need to allow employees a rest period of 48 hours every 7 days, and this is mostly on Saturday and Sunday.
 Night work is any work performed between 10 p.m. and 7 am.
 Pregnant women are not allowed to work in night shifts.